 We illustrate the empirical benefits of the MDFM using two datasets.
 The first dataset includes 10 quarterly macroeconomic indicators for 19 countries, covering 115 quarters from 1995.Q1 to 2023.Q3.
 The second dataset is a 10×10 Fama-French monthly panel spanning from January 1990 to June 2024 (414 observations).
-In both applications, we determine the dimension of factor matrices using the marginal likelihood estimator.
 Several key findings emerge from our analysis.
 First, the estimated factor loadings reveal clear patterns that can be used to group both rows (countries or sizes) or columns (indicators or book equity to market equity ratios).
 Second, the factors exhibit significant dynamics, as shown by the autoregressive estimates for the factor evolution processes.
-Third, we observe strong evidence of time-varying volatility in both applications, while cross-sectional correlations are found in the first application.
+Third, we observe strong evidence of time-varying volatility in both applications, while idiosyncratic cross-sectional correlations are found in the multinational macroeconomic panel.
 Overall, these results demonstrate that our flexible modeling framework is empirically valuable for capturing complex dependencies in real-world datasets.